 Charles was no ordinary thinker.
-He described himself as a "social philosopher," someone who not only observed the world, but was dedicated to understanding it and, above all, improving it.
-With inexhaustible curiosity and deep insight, he devoted his life to exploring how we can build societies and organizations that are more humane, wiser and more connected to collective purpose.
+He described himself as a “social philosopher”, someone who not only observed the world, but dedicated himself to understanding it and, above all, improving it.
+With inexhaustible curiosity and profound vision, he dedicated his life to exploring how we can build societies and organizations that are more humane, wiser and more connected to the collective purpose.

-For those of us who have had the pleasure of reading and being inspired by his work, Charles was a gentle guide and a passionate storyteller.
-He had a gift for simplifying the complex and opening our eyes to new ways of thinking about work, life and the impact we can make.
-Beyond theories, he was always looking for the practical, the applicable, that which could truly change lives.
+For those of us who had the pleasure of reading and being inspired by his works, Charles was a friendly guide and a passionate storyteller.
+He had the gift of simplifying the complex and of opening our eyes to new ways of thinking about work, life and the impact we can generate.
+Beyond theories, I was always looking for the practical, the applicable, what could really change lives.

 His legacy transcends generations and disciplines

-Books such as I Understand Organizations o The Second Curve leave us with timeless reflections on how to adapt to change, how to find meaning in what we do and how to lead with humanity.
+Books such as I understand organizations Or The Second Curve they leave us with timeless reflections on how to adapt to change, how to find meaning in what we do and how to lead with humanity.
 But his greatest contribution is not only in the pages he wrote, but in the questions he left us:

 What kind of life do we want to build?